mrradd/electric_meatball/README.md

 - Requests - https://requests.readthedocs.io/en/latest
   - ```python -m pip install requests```

+### Style choices
+- A line of code should end at 100 columns regardless of how many indents there are.
+This is because it keeps it easy to work on with one screen and to review in split windows as there is little chance for any horizontal overflow.
+Keep in mind this isn't a *hard* rule, but a guideline.

 ### TODOs
 - Allow for setting Pom's default timer value in the config file.